 - Businesses and Fundraising

 Our governors are appointed in a number of ways; by the Local Authority, elected by the parents, elected by the other governors, from the community, staff governors (elected by the staff), and finally the headteacher.
-Apart form the headteacher, all governors serve for a period of four years.
+Apart form the Headteacher, all governors serve for a period of four years.
 Governors can be re-elected to continue for further service thus giving a degree of continuity to the activities of the Governing body.
-The Governing Body elects a Chair and a Vice-Chair from its membership each year.
+The Local Advisory Committee elects a Chair and a Vice-Chair from its membership each year.

 Further information can be found here on the DfE website.